 While offices are designed to be efficient workplaces, they also can unintentionally serve as stress incubators.
 From time to time, inmates of the cube farm need to stretch, jump, and run about, lest they spazz out on a malfunctioning printer or officemate.

-The 2020 Olympic Games in Tokyo are still more than two years away, but the Office Olympics are held year round — or, at least, when the boss is away.
+The 2020 Olympic Games in Tokyo are still nearly two years away, but the Office Olympics are held year round — or, at least, when the boss is away.

 Cubicles are basically walls that never grew up, which means they can be surmounted without too much trouble.
 This also means that they make great after-hours hurdles.
 Let the Games begin!

 The most impressive thing about this chair rowing team, other than their inclusion of a coxswain, is that nobody seems to notice them as they row through the office.